 - Photonic Integration

 In the world of microprocessors, we have seen tremendous increases in computational power with simultaneous decreases in cost and power consumption resulting from integration and standardized semiconductor manufacturing processes.
 The integration of optical components and functions into large scale photonic integrated circuits (PIC) and the use of semiconductor manufacturing processes for PICs has been pioneered by Infinera, and shows significant benefits when integrated into a DWDM system.
 Infinera’s integration approach, first on the DTN at 100G and now on the DTN-X at 500G per pair of chips, enables significant power, space and cost savings for long haul DWDM applications.

 - SD-FEC for Coherent Super-Channels

-The goal of long haul DWDM transmission is to deliver error-free digital information at extremely high data rates and over very long distances, ideally without the need for regeneration of the signal en route.
+The goal of long-haul wavelength-division multiplexing (WDM) transmission is to deliver error-free digital information at extremely high data rates and over very long distances, ideally without the need for regeneration of the signal en route.

 - Bandwidth Virtualization Enables a Programmable Optical Network